R3dCr3sc3nt/BSidesSF-2017/web/the-year-2000/README.md

 5 directories, 5 files
 ```

-At this point, however, when we try `git log` again, we get a different error:
+At this point when we try `git log` again, we get a different error:

 ```sh
 $ git log